paulmillr/chokidar/README.md

 ## Why?
 Node.js `fs.watch`:

-* Doesn't report filenames on mac
+* Doesn't report filenames on mac.
+* Doesn't report events at all when using editors like TextMate2 on mac.
-* Sometimes report events twice on mac
+* Sometimes report events twice.
-* Has only one non-useful event: `rename`
+* Has only one non-useful event: `rename`.
 * Has [a lot of other issues](https://github.com/joyent/node/issues/search?utf8=✓&q=fs.watch)

 Node.js `fs.watchFile`: